mousemke/flounder/README.md

 0.5.0
 -----

++ [events] mobile safari no longer selects things all by itself
 + [events] fixed a bug with incrementing and firefox
 + [events] added a blur event to catch mobile selection
 + [search] adjusted search weights